Printed Circuit Board Assembly Definition

 Like automotive electronics, medical and military electronics require high reliability and a long lifespan.
 Medical printed circuit board assembly fabrication follows the ISO 13485:2016, IPC-A-610 Class 3, and FDA regulations.
 Military printed circuit board assembly follows MIL-STD standards, and all electronic components should be military-grade.
-Medical printed circuit board assemblies are used for endoscopy equipment, surgical lights, monitors, ultrasound machine, etc. Military printed circuit board assemblies are used for satellites, spaceships, rockets, radars, missiles, airborne, etc.
+Medical printed circuit board assemblies are used for endoscopy equipment, surgical lights, monitors, ultrasound machines, etc. Military PCB assembly is used for satellites, spaceships, rockets, radars, missiles, airborne, etc.

 Communication and consumer electronics